enk21/github-actions-example-terraform/README.md

 3. Click the `Run workflow` pulldown button.
 4. Select the branch to use.
 5. Update the `Apply Terraform` button to `true` to apply the Terraform updates.
-6. Optionally, add the SHA of a specific to deploy.
+6. Optionally, add the SHA of a specific commit to deploy.
 Leave empty to deploy the latest.
 7. Click `Run workflow`.

 ## Running Example Application